Postgraduate Course: GIS and Spatial Analytics for Health (PGGE11272)

 ||Students will be given feedback on a formative assessment and summative assessments within three weeks of submission

 On completion of this course, the student will be able to:

-- Understand the main theories and methods for disease mapping and health care analysis
+- Understand the main theories and methods for disease mapping

 - Understand the theories and methods for hotspots of disease clustering

 - Understand the spatial data types, issues with spatial analysis and be familiar with a variety of methods of spatial inferential analysis in health research

 - Be able to implement the methods using ArcGIS and special software packages